eschilb/tiy_assignments/day_22/user_stories.md

 ### User Scenario

 The company that she works for is sending her to an office overseas for 4 months so she'll need to be prepared to talk with other business leaders.
 She is involved in a conversational group to get ramped up, but she wants to get started with some simple lessons while she has some free time in the evenings.
-Her husband is also going with her, so they can also practice together.
+Her husband is also going with her, so they can practice together.

 ### Use Case